 There is a free iPhone/Android App called “MIT Mobile” with maps and campus information.
 You can also find an interactive map of campus at http://whereis.mit.edu

-Registration: Registration will be at a table in the foyer of the Stata Building (Building 32) in the morning before the tutorials and in front of 32-123 early on Tuesday morning.
+Registration: Registration will be at a table in front of Building 34, Room 101 in the morning before the tutorials and on Tuesday morning.

 Getting to MIT from Logan Airport

 TAXI - Taxi fare from the airport to MIT is about $35.
 During non-rush hour, the taxi ride will take about 15 minutes.
 During rush hour, the ride could take 30 minutes or more.